Yakub-Egamnazarov/MERN-stack-Demo/README.md

 3. Make a test of the backend API that they are working well

 ## Lesson #8 Making a React App

+1. Creating a React App by npx-create-react-app frontend